ggioffreda/git/README.md

 Git Component
 =============

-This component helps interacting with the Git command line tool.
+This component helps interacting with the Git command line tool and the Git-Flow extension.

 This tool is built using the Symfony Process Component (https://github.com/symfony/Process) but can be used in any PHP projects.
 The requirements are specified in the composer.json file: